 Drug development is necessarily a highly regulated process involving the collection of vast amounts of laboratory, clinical and evidence data, and there are many failures at every step along the way that add to the total cost.
 The pharmaceutical industry spends more than \$260 billion annually on research and development ("R&D").
-Generally, companies spend an average of \$6.2 billion per US Food and Drug Administration ("FDA") approved drug.
+Generally, companies spend an average of \$6.2 billion per US Food and Drug Administration ("FDA") approved drug according to "Analysis of pharma R&D productivity - a new perspective needed" on Drug Discovery Today.
 Our software and scientists incorporate modern advances in scientific understanding, drug development experience, data analysis, and artificial intelligence ("AI") resulting in significant opportunities to decrease the cost and increase the odds of new drug approval and commercial success.